 Asp.net web application development works on three wheels that is, MVC – Model, View, and Controller.
-These concepts have enhanced the way of coding in ASP.Net.
+These concepts have enhanced the way of coding in .Net Application.
 But what are roles of these 3 wheels (MVC)?

 Model: Its responsibility is to represent the state of an application and business logic or operations that is to be performed by an application.

 View: It plays the role of presenter.
 Views in MVC comprise minimal logic and each logic is related to a presentation of content.

 Controller: Is basically a component that handles user interaction.
 In layman terms, it can be said that it is an ally to model and it selects a view to render.

 Model and Controller can be said as background pillars of an application as they make the strong base by incorporating business logic and interaction.
 But real displayer is View.
 Here, you will get to know,